johanbrook/johanbrook.com/src/now.md

 - working in [Lookback](http://lookback.io) as web app developer and designer.
 Mostly doing product and writing Javascript in [Meteor](http://meteor.com).
 - reading books and articles, in order to get my mind off the digital things.
 Ironically, I mostly read articles on product design, code, and startups.
-- I'm currently reading *A Moveable Feast* by Hemingway.
-Previously, I read *Zen and the Art of Motorcycle Maintenance* by Robert Hirsig.
+- I'm currently reading *Death In The Afternoon* by Hemingway.
 - meeting new people in the cities I visit, as well as connecting with existing ones.
 - trying to come up with a nice side project.
 I think I'm on to something, and it involves [Electron](http://electron.atom.io) and [Vue.js](http://vuejs.org).
 - photo snapping and travel memories collecting on [Instagram](http://instagram.com/johanbrook/).